alemprogramer/interior-app/README.md

 On development : I've target to develop this app with Laravel and then make it a progressive app.
 This message is for my Laravel Developer.

-You've to use Passport ( Laravel Package of Oauth2), Spatie, Stripe, Cashier (for stripe), Excel Sheet, Easypost, Multiple Mailing API.
+You've to use Passport ( Laravel Package of Oauth2), Spatie, Stripe, Cashier (for stripe), Excel Sheet, Easypost, Multiple Mailing API, ReCaptcha and maybe more .